pikipity/AFD-based-ECG-Denoising/README.md

 The AFD decomposes a signal according to its energy distribution, thereby making this algorithm suitable for separating pure ECG signal and noise with overlapping frequency ranges but different energy distributions.
 A stop criterion for the iterative decomposition process in the AFD is calculated on the basis of the estimated signal-to-noise ratio (SNR) of the noisy signal.

+The detailed program of the AFD can be found in [Toolbox-for-Adaptive-Fourier-Decomposition](https://github.com/pikipity/Toolbox-for-Adaptive-Fourier-Decomposition) with an [online demo](http://zewang.site/AFD).

 ## Pseudocode

 ![Pseudocode of AFD based ECG Denoising](https://raw.githubusercontent.com/pikipity/AFD-based-ECG-Denoising/main/pseudocode.PNG)